k2view-academy/K2View-Academy/articles/TDM/tdm_gui/08_environment_window_general_information.md

 Do not sync the entities from the source when running a TDM task with the environment as a source, instead get the entities from Fabric.
 Note that if the entities do not exist in Fabric, the task's execution will return an error.
 This mode is needed when access to the source environment is limited by the organization.

-**Example**:
+  Example:

 - The Production team allocates a predefined window to extract a subset of entities from Production.
-Access to Production is restricted apart from to the predefined window.
+Access to Production is restricted to the predefined window.
 - An [Extract task](16_extract_task.md) must be created and run to extract a large subset of entities from Production and to migrate them into Fabric.
 The **Override Sync Mode** in the **Production** TDM environment must be set to **Do not Sync** to avoid additional access to Production.
 Other TDM tasks in the Production source environment get data entities from Fabric.

 #### Always Sync

 Always sync the entities from the source when running a TDM task with the environment as a source.

-Click for more information on [how overriding the sync mode impacts the task execution] process.
+Click for more information on [how overriding the sync mode impacts the task execution](/articles/TDM/tdm_architecture/04_task_execution_overridden_parameters.md#overriding-the-sync-mode-on-the-task-execution) process.

 ### Environment Owners